Jammy2211/PyAutoGalaxy/paper/paper.md

 interferometer datasets before a `PyAutoGalaxy` analysis.
 Also included are the `HowToGalaxy` tutorials, a four-chapter lecture series composed of over 20 Jupyter notebooks aimed at non-experts, introducing them to galaxy morphology analysis, Bayesian inference and teaching them how to use `PyAutoGalaxy` for scientific study.
-The lectures are available on our [Binder](https://mybinder.org/v2/gh/Jammy2211/autogalaxy_workspace/HEAD) and may therefore be taken without a local `PyAutoGalaxy` installation.
+The lectures are available on [Binder](https://mybinder.org/v2/gh/Jammy2211/autogalaxy_workspace/HEAD) and may therefore be taken without a local `PyAutoGalaxy` installation.

 # Software Citations